What to Visit and Eat in Reggio Emilia: My complete guide

 • Parma postcard

 I'm sure you already know Parma.
-You met it in the unique taste of Parmigiano Reggiano cheese or in the sweetness of culatello and Parma ham.But food, and our new Parma food tour that celebrates it, isn't the only masterpiece there.Here are some reasons why you should put Parma on your travel bucket list.
+You met it in the unique taste of Parmigiano Reggiano cheese or in the sweetness of culatello and Parma ham.But food, and our new Parma food tour that celebrates it, isn't the only masterpiece there.Here are some activities to enjoy every bite of an intense day in Parma.

 • Fellini Rimini